Arryboom/UniHook/README.md

 # UniHook

-*Pre-Alpha Source Code*.
+*Pre-Alpha Source Code, seriously there are issues!!
+THIS IS A POC*.
 This is an example project on how to use PolyHook to intercept ANY arbitrary function, without knowing it's typedef.
 It hooks the specified function and calls an "Interupt" function before and after executing the original hooked function.
 This is useful for cases where someone may wish to time how long a function takes to execute.
 This relies both on PolyHook,and it's dependancy Capstone (the modified branch in my GitHub).

 #How it works: